Ultimate Montpelier Real Estate Investing Guide for 2026

 Demographics

-Note investors who seek non-performing notes can also take advantage of growing markets.
-If non-performing mortgage note investors have to foreclose, they’ll have to have a stable real estate market in order to unload the repossessed property.
+Investors who seek non-performing notes can also take advantage of stable markets.
+If these investors want to foreclose, they will need a vibrant real estate market to unload the REO property.

 Property Values